khanna91/react-redux-server-starter-kit/readme.md

 ## Getting Started

-After confirming that your development environment meets the specified [requirements](#requirements), you can create a new project based on `react-server-boilerplate` in one of two ways:
+After confirming that your development environment meets the specified [requirements](#requirements), you can create a new project based on `react-redux-server-starter-kit` in one of two ways:

 ### Install from source